Manshuk Mametova: Recognition

 After her last stand Mametova was posthumously awarded the title Hero of the Soviet Union after Soviet survivors of the battle told of her bravery.
 She and sniper Aliya Moldagulova were the only Kazakh women to become Heroines of the Soviet Union and remain highly revered in Kazakhstan and Russia.
-A statue of Mametova was constructed in Oral, but it was renovated in 2015 to include Aliya Moldagulova and pilot Khiuaz Dospanova; the monument was renamed "Glorious daughters of the Kazakh people".
+A statue of Mametova was constructed in Oral, but it was renovated in 2015 to include Aliya Moldagulova and navigator Khiuaz Dospanova; the monument was renamed "Glorious daughters of the Kazakh people".
 Mametova became one of the most revered heroines of the Soviet Union, with poems, a museum, and songs dedicated to her, demonstrating her as a role model of a soldier who refused to retreat.
 In 1969 the Soviet movie "Song of Manshuk" depicted her life in the war, with actress Natalya Arinbasarova playing the role of the heroine.
 Many streets and schools in Almaty, Nevel, Oral and other cities were named after her, including the Manshuk Mametova College of Humanities.
 Mametova's portrait was featured on multiple stamps of Kazakhstan and a postal cover of the Soviet Union.